DTC 336: Multimedia Design (formerly Composition & Design)

 Three quizzes will be administered throughout the semester via Blackboard and will be used to spot-check comprehension of readings, tutorials, and lecture/discussion material.

 A final grade will be determined through consideration of the following items:

-- Major Projects (~50%) described above will make up the bulk of your grade.
+- Major Projects (~60%) described above will make up the largest part of your grade.
 Mastery of tools and techniques, in-progress work, final presentation, and engagement of creative concepts will all be evaluated.

 - 100-93 = A

 - 89-87 = B+